technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 4 - Manage personas and custom security roles in Customer Service.md

 5. Select **Save and Close** after you have made any changes.

-    **Summary** - You checked the personas and different roles that can be assigned in the Customer service
+    **Summary** - You checked the personas and different roles that can be assigned in the Customer service app